Security6 min read

 Frequently asked questions

-Is a browser-based password manager safe?
+Is a local desktop password manager safe?

 Should I use a password manager for API keys?